way0utwest/DatabaseDevOpsMS/syllabus.md

 *	Advanced topics
+	* Dark Launching
 	* Monitoring databases after releasing
-	* Understanding how releases impact database servers and performance
 	* Branching and merging database changes
 		* develop using branches
 		* merges for db code
 		* Git and pull requests
 		* DEMO * develop in a branch, issue PR, merge, resolve conflicts.
-	* 	Monitoring the database after release
-		* tracking deployments in your monitoring tool
-		* adding custom instrumentation
+	* Understanding how releases impact database servers and performance
 	* Provisioning dev and test environments
 		* Quick refreshes of environments needed, esp for CI.
 	* Dealing with differences across environments or customer sites